haamedarshad/OB-ABE/OB-ABE source code/README.md

-To test the prototype the two following files are required:
+To test the prototype, the two following files are required:

 1- sample (/OBABE code/OBABE/sgx/enclave_EnclaveOBABE/sample)